|SUNDIAL SUPERNATURAL The Alabaster Hand by A.N.L. MUNBY

 Sundial Press, published for the author's centenary, is a delight.”

-THE ALABASTER HAND is reviewed in the current issue of the
+THE ALABASTER HAND is reviewed in issue No. 24 of the

-GHOSTS & SCHOLARS Newsletter (No.24) by Roger Johnson, author of In The
+GHOSTS & SCHOLARS Newsletter by Roger Johnson, author of In The

 Night, In The Dark.